guillaume-leo/scheme-editor/README.md

 Creating a snippet is really simple.
-First you have to surround your expression by to specific comments :
+First you have to surround your expression by two specific comments :

 ;%s my-snippet-name at the top